Fishing reel: Development in the United States

-Geared multiplying reels never successfully caught on in Britain, but had more success in the United States, where English models were modified by George W. Snyder (c.1780-1841), a skillful watchmaker and silversmith in Paris, Kentucky, into his own bait-casting reel named the Kentucky Reel, the first American-made design in 1810.
-Snyder's first reel was made for his own angling use, but afterward he made reels for members of his club.
+Geared multiplying reels failed to gain traction in Britain but had more success in the United States, where English models were modified by George W. Snyder (c.1780–1841), a skillful watchmaker and silversmith in Paris, Kentucky, into his own bait-casting reel named the Kentucky Reel, the first American-made design in 1810.
+Snyder's first reel was made for his own angling use, but afterward, he made reels for members of his club.
 Without patent or trademark protection, Snyder's Kentucky Reel was quickly copied by many others, including Meek, Milam, Sage, Hardman and Gayle.
 These artisans were trained in jewelry fabrication and were experienced in cutting gears, constructing small parts, and doing precision work.
 In time, the Kentucky Reel was mass-produced by the emerging factories located in the Northeast, where they could be produced at a fraction of the cost and time required for hand-built construction.
-The availability of more affordable fly reels greatly stimulated the sales and popularity of fly fishing equipment, and was soon applied to bait casting reels, resulting in a surge in the popularity of fishing as a pastime among all levels of American society.
+The availability of more affordable fly reels greatly stimulated the sales and popularity of fly fishing equipment.
+It was soon applied to bait casting reels, resulting in a surge in the popularity of fishing as a pastime among all levels of American society.

 The American, Charles F. Orvis, designed and distributed a novel reel and fly design in 1874, described by reel historian Jim Brown as the "benchmark of American reel design," and the first fully modern fly reel.
 The founding of The Orvis Company helped institutionalize fly fishing by supplying angling equipment via the circulation of his tackle catalogs, distributed to a small but devoted customer list.

 Types

+Fishing reels can be classified into two design groups: rotary-spool and fixed-spool.
+Rotary-spool designs are essentially similar to a spinning wheel or windlass, where the spool actively rotates to wind the line around itself.
+Fixed-spool designs, on the other hand, behave like a spindle and have no rotating motion of the spool, instead using a separate spinning mechanism that revolves around the spool to drag and wrap the line around onto the spool.